max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 	Is identical to a linear lerp() when no Easing Function is given.
 	Use one of the Easing Functions in global.EaseFunctions, or use your own!

-		Examples, [-5, 5] at position x:
+		Examples, [-5, 5] at position x
-			Cubic in/out	interp(-5, 5, x, EaseFunctions.Cubic.InOut);
+			Cubic in/out	interp(-5, 5, x, EaseFunctions.Cubic.InOut)
-			Linear (lerp)	interp(-5, 5, x);
+			Linear (lerp)	interp(-5, 5, x)
-			Custom			interp(-5, 5, x, function(v){ return v });
+			Custom			interp(-5, 5, x, function(v){ return v })

--

 AnimateProperty() : AnimateProperty object
-	Creates an easy-to-use animation 'class' instance.
-Can be used to easily animate any property in just a couple lines of code!
+	Creates an easy-to-use animation instance.
+Can be used to quickly animate any property, using just a couple lines of code!

-		Example, showing all properties:
+		Example, showing all possible properties

-			var anim = new animateProperty();								// create a new animation instance called 'anim'. anim.startFunction = function(){};								// function to call on animation start. anim.updateFunction = function(v, vLinear){};					// function to call on each animation frame, with animation value (0-1) as its first argument.
+			var anim = new animateProperty()								// create a new animation instance called 'anim'. anim.startFunction = function(){}								// function to call on animation start. anim.updateFunction = function(v, vLinear){}					// function to call on each animation frame, with animation value (0-1) as its first argument.
 The second argument is the linear animation value.
-These ranges are exclusive for the first step, and inclusive for the last step of the animation (so when playing in reverse, the range becomes (1, 0]). anim.endFunction = function(){};								// function to call on animation end. anim.duration = 1;												// duration in seconds.
-Default is 1. anim.reverseDuration = 1;										// duration in seconds when reversed.
-If no value assigned, default is equal to duration. anim.delay = 0;													// delay after starting animation.
-Default is 0. anim.easeFunction = EaseFunctions.Cubic.In;						// determines curve.
+These ranges are exclusive for the first step, and inclusive for the last step of the animation (so when playing in reverse, the range becomes (1, 0]). anim.endFunction = function(){}									// function to call on animation end. anim.duration = 1												// duration in seconds.
+Default is 1. anim.reverseDuration = 1										// duration in seconds when reversed.
+If no value assigned, default is equal to duration. anim.delay = 0													// delay after starting animation.
+Default is 0. anim.easeFunction = EaseFunctions.Cubic.In						// determines curve.
 Default is Cubic.InOut.
-All EaseFunctions can be used, or use a custom function. anim.reverseEaseFunction = EaseFunctions.Cubic.Out;				// determines curve on reverse playing.
-Uses anim.easeFunction if none is given. anim.pulse(newTimeRatio);										// updates the animation once, stops the currently running animation.
-Sets the time value to newTimeRatio (linear 0-1). anim.getTimeRatio();											// the current linear, normalized animation time (0-1). anim.setReversed(reverse);										// if reversed, the animation plays backwards.
-'Reverse' arg should be of type Bool. anim.getReversed();												// returns true if the animation is currently reversed. anim.isPlaying();												// returns true if the animation is currently playing. anim.start(newTimeRatio); 										// starts the animation (resumes where last play ended, starts from beginning if last play was finished).
-Optional 'atTime' argument starts at normalized linear 0-1 time ratio. anim.stop(callEndFunction);										// stop the animation at its current time.
+All EaseFunctions can be used, or use a custom function. anim.reverseEaseFunction = EaseFunctions.Cubic.Out				// determines curve on reverse playing.
+Uses anim.easeFunction if none is given. anim.pulse(newTimeRatio)										// updates the animation once, stops the currently running animation.
+Sets the time value to newTimeRatio (linear 0-1). anim.getTimeRatio()												// the current linear, normalized animation time (0-1). anim.setReversed(reverse)										// if reversed, the animation plays backwards.
+'Reverse' arg should be of type Bool. anim.getReversed()												// returns true if the animation is currently reversed. anim.isPlaying()												// returns true if the animation is currently playing. anim.start(newTimeRatio) 										// starts the animation (resumes where last play ended, starts from beginning if last play was finished).
+Optional 'atTime' argument starts at normalized linear 0-1 time ratio. anim.stop(callEndFunction)										// stop the animation at its current time.
 With an optional argument to call the endFunction (argument should be of type bool).

+		Example, smoothly animating transform 'trf' one unit to the right (default duration is 1 second)

+			var anim = new AnimateProperty()
+			anim.updateFunction = function(v){
+				trf.setLocalPosition(new vec3(v, 0, 0))
+			}
+			anim.start()